 Cornell University is committed to providing a safe, inclusive, and respectful learning, living, and working environment for its students, faculty, and staff members.
 To this end, Cornell will not tolerate sexual and related misconduct.
 Through Cornell University Policy 6.4 (Interim), and the applicable procedures for students and employees, the university provides means to address bias, discrimination, harassment, and sexual and related misconduct, including sexual and sex/gender-based harassment, sexual assault, dating and domestic violence, stalking, and sexual exploitation.
-If you have experienced misconduct not covered by Policy 6.4 (Interim), you may pursue a complaint under the Campus Code of Conduct.
-See page 23 for more information on the Campus Code of Conduct.
+If you have experienced misconduct by a student, which is not covered by Policy 6.4 (Interim), you may pursue a complaint under the Student Code of Conduct.
+See the Student Code of Conduct Procedures at scl.cornell.edu/studentconduct.